The Riviera Maya Beyond The Resorts

 Part influencer playground.

-I understand why people fall in love with it.
+I understand why some people fall completely in love with it.

-But the ruins overlooking the Caribbean really are breathtaking in person.
+But the ruins overlooking the Caribbean really are breathtaking.

-Especially early in the morning before the crowds fully arrive and the heat becomes unbearable.
+Especially early in the morning, before the crowds arrive and the heat settles over everything.

 The tacos.